f5devcentral/f5-agility-labs-sslviz/docs/class1/labinfo.rst

 - `How to use the training course interface <https://help.udf.f5.com/en/articles/3832340-training-course-interface>`_

 To access your lab and lookup the necessary IP addresses, you should have received an email with your personal "Lab Portal Link".
-Once attached you should have something similar to the following image.
-Highlighted is the "Lab Guide" and the VM's you'll spend all of your time attached to.
+You will see the Lab Guide link and the VM's you'll spend all of your time attached to.

 ..
 NOTE::